 Finally, students are required to take a “focus” elective that involves international legal problems in a specific context.
 This last requirement is designed to allow students to pull together the U.S., foreign, and international dimensions of legal problems in a specific substantive area.
 This is a requirement that must be satisfied independent of the above requisites.
 For example, students may not satisfy both this and the J.D. writing seminar requirement by taking one writing requirement seminar dealing with international legal problems in a specific context.
 Students are encouraged, but not required, to take other relevant international courses.
 The Program Director will work with each GLS student to counsel them on course selections and to ensure that they meet program requirements.
 Prior approval of alternatives and electives is required.

 Please Note: GLS Students cannot elect to enroll in Section 3’s “Alternative” Curriculum.
-We generally insist that all GLS students be enrolled in a single section, for solidarity as well as scheduling reasons.
+In addition to choosing Curriculum A rather than Curriculum B, we generally insist that all GLS students be enrolled in a single section, for solidarity as well as scheduling reasons.
 More important, GLS students must take an international law elective in their first year, which serves as the prerequisite for many upper division classes and permits GLS students to begin taking internationally-oriented courses in the first semester of their second year.
 Section 3 does not have electives.